 Don’t get me wrong.
 I’m not trying to complain or pity myself.
 Let’s consider it my blogging confessions because I truly love what I do.
 I just wanted to be transparent with you about what’s going on behind the scenes.
 Should I start a new series on this?

 SO.
-Instead of JUST talking about this fabulous Honey Punch dress I wore for the photo shoot with 2 Weeks Notice Clothing, I’m going to talk about 6 Easy Tips For Taking Outfit Photos and how to look natural when you do it.
+Instead of JUST talking about this fabulous Honey Punch dress I wore for the photo shoot, I’m going to talk about 6 Easy Tips For Taking Outfit Photos and how to look natural when you do it.

 6 Easy Tips for Taking Outfit Photos